 Albion does not award scholarships for summer off-campus study.
-However, students who participate in off-campus programs during fall and/or spring semesters may use 75% of their base-level Albion academic scholarship, (e.g., Distinguished Albion Scholars Program, Trustee Scholarship, Presidential Scholarship, Webster Scholarship, Briton Award or Heritage Award), and 100% of need-based financial aid to study off-campus.
+However, students who participate in off-campus programs during fall and/or spring semesters may use 75% of their base-level Albion academic scholarship, (e.g., Distinguished Albion Scholars Program, Trustee Scholarship, Presidential Scholarship, Webster Scholarship, Ferguson Scholarship, Kresge Scholarship or Briton Award), and 100% of need-based financial aid to study off-campus.

 Please check with the Student Financial Services Office to determine your status regarding other Albion scholarships you may hold.